sachinarpit/study-notes/Study/notes/Spark-notes.md

 # How Spark works on local machine

+# How Spark program runs

+# Run Hello World program

 #questions
 * Executor/Slave (of a runing program) vs Worker of a multi-node cluster?

-# How Spark program runs

-# Run Hello World program
+* spark-submit --help (is it for local or client mode ?)
+* spark-shell --help (is it for cluster mode ?)
+* spark session and spark context